dwhieb/danielhieber.com/features.md

   - each CV item is assigned a number, tracked by a `counter` document
   - CV subpage displays if `cv/{###}` route is used
   - if CV item is a publication type, the subpage displays the title and available materials in different formats
+  - fully printable (at least using Prince)
+  - exactly mirror the current print version
 - Blog (link)
+  - automatically share posts
 - Digital Linguistics (link)
 - Languages (dedicated page for each)
   - Chitimacha